digling/burmish/datasets/Dai1985/README.md

 ## Digitization Information

-* Digitized by Astrid Otto, delivered on xxx.
+* Digitized by Astrid Otto, delivered on 12 January 2017.

 ## Notes on Orthography Profile